 AquiMod is a simple, lumped-catchment groundwater model.
-It simulates groundwater level time-series at a point by linking simple algorithms of soil drainage, unsaturated zone flow and groundwater flow.
-It takes time-series of rainfall and potential evapotranspiration as input, and produces a time-series of groundwater level.
+It simulates groundwater-level time series at a point by linking simple algorithms of soil drainage, unsaturated-zone flow and groundwater flow.
+It takes time series of rainfall and potential evapotranspiration as input and produces a time series of groundwater level.
 Hydrographs of flows through the outlets of the groundwater store are also generated, which can potentially be related to river flow measurements.

-Key features of AquiMod software include:
+Key features of AquiMod

-- user defined time stepping for flexibility
+- User-defined time stepping for flexibility

 - Monte Carlo parameter sampling

 - Automated global parameter optimisation (new to AquiMod 2!)

 - Modular structure with multiple process representations